slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Comedy is about observing the hidden truths in life that everyone knows but nobody has ever quite articulated.
 Standup is about how to articulate that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).

-> *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin (1878-1953), to Anastas Mikoyan*
+> *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin  to Anastas Mikoyan*

-> *'You should have sex more than you think you should, as pizza.'*
-*'When it's good is good.
+*'Sex, like pizza, when it's good is good.
 When it's bad it gets in your shirt.'*

 > *'There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.